Isn’t rabies rare?

 What countries have the highest incidence of rabies?

 The per capita rabies deaths are highest in sub-Saharan Africa, with the exception of South Africa.
-The absolute number of human rabies deaths are highest in India which accounts for 35% of the global deaths.
+The absolute number of human rabies deaths are highest in India, which accounts for 35% of deaths worldwide.
+The WSU Rabies Vaccination Program teams currently work in Tanzania and Kenya.
+In Africa, there are 25,000 rabies deaths per year.

 What is the WSU Rabies Vaccination Program currently doing to help eliminate rabies globally?